 The land in Sheffield Road became the clubs home and has proved suitable.
-It consists of an area of 8-10 acres that has been cleared over time with a further 10-15 acres of bush used for cross-country jumping.
+It consists of an area of 8-10 acres cleared over time with a further 10-15 acres of bush used for cross-country jumping.
 All the area is appropriately fenced.